mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Use quotes to refer to words and letters, titles of short works (like articles and poems), and direct quotations.

-Periods, commas, and question marks within quotes follow logic—if the question mark is part of the quotation, it goes within.
+Periods, commas, and question marks within quotes follow logic&mdash;if the question mark is part of the quotation, it goes within.
 If you are asking a question that ends with a quote, it goes outside the quote.

 Use single quotation marks for quotes within quotes.